IRT-Open-Source/scf/README.md

 needed.
 You could use for example a [Saxon XSLT processor](http://saxon.sourceforge.net/) from version 6.5.5.

-The STLXML2EBU-TT and EBU-TT2STLXML modules require XSLT 2.0 support
+The STLXML2EBU-TT, EBU-TT2STLXML and STLXML-SplitBlocks modules require XSLT 2.0 support.
+For the STLXML2EBU-TT and EBU-TT2STLXML modules EXSLT support can be used as fallback.
-(or instead EXSLT support).
-The STLXML-SplitBlocks module requires XSLT 2.0 support.

 To validate an STLXML document with the STLXML W3C XML Schema an XML Schema 1.0 parser is required.
 You could use for example